Vermajai1995/BoatRenting/README.md

 # A boat rental project

-to setit up u need to run following command on "Package Manger Console" inorder to setup Database.
+To set up this project- Run the following commands on "Package Manger Console" in order to setup Database.

 1. Add-Migration BoatProject.Data.BoatProjectContext
 2. update-database